rayansami/rayansami/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently working on at the Lab for Applied Machine Learning and Natural Language Processing Systems (LAMP-SYS).
-I am responsible for developing repository and designing database system for for Electronic Thesis or Dissertations.
+- 🔭 I'm currently working at the Lab for Applied Machine Learning and Natural Language Processing Systems (LAMP-SYS).
+I am responsible for developing a repository and designing a database system for Electronic Thesis or Dissertations.
 My lab repositories: https://github.com/lamps-lab
+- 🌱 Experienced in the full-stack role on fast paced startup.
+- 📫 How to reach me: I prefer email to have initial communication.
+Here's my address: muddi004@odu.edu
+- 👯 I am open to new opportunities.
+My website: https://rayansami.github.io/